 It does, apparently, take a bit of practise to use a she-wee successfully, so try it in the shower at home before you head off to a big mountain in Tanzania.
 But the reviews are largely positive.
 Two women on the last trek I led had the following critiques of their she-wees.
 The first said it had ‘changed her life’.
 Which does at least convey her enthusiasm for the product.
 The second woman, however, was less enthusiastic, describing it as a ‘bit dribbly’.

 As for your hair, well if it’s long then bring something to tie it back.
-There are dry shampoos that you can buy – but test them first to make sure they actually work, as some don’t.
+There are dry shampoos that you can buy – but test them first to make sure they actually work.

-But there is one area where women are at a distinct disadvantage: going to toilet on the trail.
-Outside of the campsites, public toilets are few and far between on Kili, and many of them are in a fairly parlous state so it would be best to avoid them anyway.
+But there is one area where women are at a distinct disadvantage.
+Going to toilet on the trail.
+Outside of the campsites, public toilets are few and far between on Kili.
+Given that many of them are in a fairly parlous state, it’s probably best to avoid them anyway.
 That means, unfortunately, finding a convenient boulder or bush to go behind.

-If you haven’t got the bottle to do that, then at least tell your guide and he can keep the other trekkers away from your chosen boulder/bush.
-It also guarantees that he won’t forget about you and set off with the rest of the group, leaving you chasing them all with your trousers still wrapped around your ankles.
+If you haven’t got the bottle to do that, then at least tell your guide.
+That way, he can keep the other trekkers away from your chosen boulder/bush.
+It also guarantees that he won’t forget about you and set off with the rest of the group, leaving you chasing after them with your trousers still wrapped around your ankles.